Bearer/bearer/docs/explanations/discovery-and-classification.md

 ## You can improve Curio's detection and classification

 Curio is extensible.
-Just as you can add specific policies that work for your own needs, you can also new data types, detectors, and classification patterns.
+Just as you can add specific rules that work for your own needs, you can also new data types, detectors, and classification patterns.
 Documentation on how to do so is **coming soon**, but for now, you can [browse the repo](https://github.com/Bearer/curio) to see how these are implemented.